EARTH FAULT PROTECTION RELAY 50N/51N

-A fault that involves the ground is called an earth fault.
+Earth fault protection is a protective scheme used for the protection of an element of a power system against electrical faults involving the earth.
+An earth fault is an electrical fault that involves the ground.
 Examples are—single line-to-ground (L-G) faults and double line-to-ground (2L-G) faults.
-Faults that do not involve ground are called phase faults.
-The protective scheme used for the protection of an element of a power system against such faults is known as earth fault protection.
+Faults that are caused in the absence of the ground are called phase faults.
 Similarly, the scheme that is used for the protection against phase faults is known as the phase fault protection scheme.

-Earth fault protection relays and overcurrent relays are mostly similar in function with a little variation.
+Relays used for Earth fault protection and overcurrent relays are mostly similar in function with a little variation.
 A detailed elaboration is discussed in the following.

 Earth Fault Relay and Overcurrent Relay

 The operating principles and constructional features of earth fault protection relays and phase fault relays are the same.
-They differ only in the levels of current in the operation.
-The plug setting for earth fault relays varies from 20% to 80% of the current transformer‘s secondary current rating in steps of 10%.
-Earth fault relays are comparatively more sensitive to current than phase fault relays.
-The plug setting for phase fault relays varies from 50% to 200% of the CT secondary rating in steps of 25%.
+The difference is only in the level of current in the operation.
+The plug setting for earth fault relays varies from 20% to 80% of the current transformer’s secondary current rating in steps of 10% while for overcurrent relays it varies from 50% to 200% of the CT secondary rating in steps of 25%.
+The overcurrent relays are less sensitive to the current compared to the earth fault relay.

 Earth Fault Protection Schemes

-An earth fault relay can be energized by a residual current.
-As shown in the diagram, ia, ib, and ic are currents in the secondary CTs of different phases.
-The sum (ia + ib + ic) is called residual current.
+An earth fault relay is energized only by a residual current.
+As shown in the diagram, ia, ib, and ic are the secondary CT currents of different phases.
+The sum (ia + ib + ic) is called residual current, which under normal conditions has to be zero.

-Under normal conditions, the residual current is zero.
-When an earth fault occurs, the residual current is non-zero.
-When it exceeds the pick-up value, the earth fault relay operates.
-In this scheme, the relay operates only for faults with the earth.
-During the balanced load condition, no current is carried to the earth fault relay.
+When an earth fault occurs, this residual current becomes non-zero.
+When the residual current exceeds the pick-up value, kept between 20-80% of the CT secondary current, the earth fault relay operates.
+In this scheme, the relay operates based on residual current only, which means only for faults with the earth.
+For normal operation of the power system, no current is carried to the earth fault relay as there remains no residual current.
 Theoretically, the current setting should therefore be any value that is greater than zero.

 various earth fault protection scheme

-But in practice, it is not true as ideal conditions do not exist in the system.
-Usually, the minimum plug setting is kept between 20% to 30%.
+But practically, ideal conditions do not exist in the system and therefore a margin of 20% is necessary.
+This is why, the minimum plug setting is kept between 20% to 30%.
 The manufacturer provides a range of plug settings for earth fault relays from 20% to 80% of the CT secondary rating in steps of 10%.

-The magnitude of the earth’s fault current depends on the fault impedance.
-In the case of an earth fault, the fault impedance depends on the system parameter, and also the type of earthing used for the neutral influences the impedance.
+The magnitude of the earth fault current depends on the fault impedance.
+The fault impedance depends on the system parameter and the type of earthing used for the neutral.
 The system’s neutral may be solidly earthed, or grounded through resistance or reactance.

 An earth fault relay used for the protection of a transformer and an alternator, respectively is shown in the figure.
 When an earth fault occurs, zero-sequence current flows through the neutral.
 It actuates earth fault relay.